playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 <!-- tabs:end -->

-However, you may notice that we're deriving two values from the same property.
-However, the issue with how we're doing things currently, is that our `formatDate` and `formatReadableDate` methods are only running once during the initial render.
+You may notice that we're deriving two values from the same property.
+This works fine at first but an issue arises with how we're doing things when we realize that our `formatDate` and `formatReadableDate` methods are only running once during the initial render.

-Because of this, we lose reactivity if we were to pass in an updated `inputDate` to the `FileDate` component.
+Because of this, if we pass in an updated `inputDate` to the `FileDate` component, the values of `formatDate` and `formatReadableDate` will become out of sync from the parent's passed `inputDate`.

 <!-- tabs:start -->